glicksauce/bikeraces/README.md

 - Go! (kicks off the search)

 Divs:
-- Search results, displayed in the 'bike computer' section of the background
+- Search results, displayed in the 'bike computer' section of the background.
+Used flexbox mostly with everything centered in a column layout.

+Background:
+- A bike computer attached to handlebars.
+I lined up the results div with the background image (would not recommend for future projects)

 Complex user interface:
 - search results will be displayed 'carousel style' on the bike computer background (ordered by race date) and can be scrolled through left and right